-Karen Alter is Chief Operating Officer of SIPX.
+Karen Alter is a Partner to Founders.
 Karen is passionate about growing businesses that use technology to solve important business and societal problems.
-Prior to joining SIPX, Karen was an Executive-in-Residence for XSeed Capital, where she helped identify the commercial challenges and opportunities facing many early-stage companies.
 Karen began her west coast career at Intel Corporation, where she held several senior management positions from 1992-2000, including Vice President, Microprocessor Marketing and Business Planning.
 After leaving Intel, Karen helped lead or advised numerous startups.
 She was Vice President, Strategy and Chief Process Architect for Rapt, a pricing optimization firm (sold to Microsoft in 2008); Vice President, Global Marketing at Better Place, a global electric vehicle services and network provider; and Chief Marketing Officer at Solyndra, an innovative manufacturer of solar rooftop panels.

 Karen has served on the Board of Trustees of numerous non-profits over the last two decades, including the Palo Alto Jewish Community Center, the Gideon Hausner Day School, the Law Foundation of Silicon Valley and Hillel at Stanford.
 Karen holds both BA and MBA degrees from Harvard University.